SomajitDey/JuFF/readme.txt

 On the first run, JuFF sets up the local inbox on your system, asks for your name & email , creates a private-public key-pair corresponding to that name & email combination and gives you your key-ID and a private my_JuFF.key file that holds your private key and SHA-256 passphrase.
-So save that file someplace safe as you would need it to gain access to your JuFF account on any other machine.
+So, save that file someplace safe as you would need it to gain access to your JuFF account on any other machine.
 Now you just gotta email that key-ID to me.
 In the background, JuFF sends your public key to me.
 I then verify your public key with the keyID you send over email, and hence your email verification is done.
 Following that, the public key is hosted